 Research Report, Thales

 Thales commissions research reports every year and needed a design for a suite of 3 reports that looked different, but came from the same family.
 My design was on the corporate secondary colour palette and applying it to abstract characters that represented data.
 Using a different graphical approach to each cover distinguished it from the other.
-I also applied different background colours for the vertical reports, so instead of dark grey, a blue would be used for example.
+In addition to the regional variaents, I also designed industrial version which used different background colours to differentiate them.

 June 12, 2025, Thursday